daltoncoder/dfkhero/README.md

 -DfkHeroCard

 - this is the react component to display the card, Takes 3 properties hero, isAnimated, isFlipped.
-Hero is the only required property just make sure its an ApiHero from on of the other functions. if isFlipped is toggled it will be animated flip
+Hero is the only required property just make sure its an ApiHero from one of the other functions. if isFlipped is toggled it will be animated flip

 -DfkHeroSprite

 - this a react component to display a hero sprite without its card.
 Currently only takes on property which is the heroApi object

+app.js is currently an ugly of using this

 Made with the help of Kalash#2298 in gathering all the svgs needed for this